followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/UI Events/dxdblclick.md

 ===========================================================================

 <!--shortDescription-->
-Raised when a user has performed a double click on the the element.
+Raised when a user has performed a double click on the element.
 <!--/shortDescription-->

 <!--fullDescription-->